Lippincott's Monthly Magazine

-Lippincott's was published by J. B. Lippincott of Philadelphia until 1914, then by McBride, Nast & Co.
+Lippincott's published original works, general articles, and literary criticism.
+It was published by J. B. Lippincott of Philadelphia until 1914, then by McBride, Nast & Co.
 There were 96 semi-annual volumes.
 From 1881 to 1885 they were issued as vols.
 1 to 10 "New Series" or "N.S." (see image) and bound such as "Old Series, Vol. XXVII – New Series, Vol. I" (January to June 1881) but the old series was resumed with January 1887 issued as volume 37, number 1.

+The magazine is indexed in the Reader's Guide Retrospective database.
+The full text of many issues is available online from Project Gutenberg, and in various commercial databases such as the American Periodicals Series from ProQuest.